kordk/torch-ecpg/README.md

 Python 3.10 or higher is required.

+## Notes

+The files `pearson_single.py` and `test_pearson_single.py` are for testing purposes only.
+They also serve to illustrate the major implementations of the pearson correlation coefficient function.
+The file `pearson_full.py` contains the optimized versions of the pearson correlation coefficient function that operate on the entire input matrix.
+These should be used in most cases and are the only options available in the CLI.

 ## Input formats

 There are three main inputs for most functions: methylation beta values, gene expression values, and covariates.
 Some functions, like the pearson correlation coefficient functions, only take in methylation and gene expression data.